MiSTer-devel/Downloader_MiSTer/docs/drop-in-databases.md

 db_url = https://url.to/db.json.zip
 ```

-Since it's the same format, you can also add other supported database options like `filter`, and the `database_id` must match the `db_id` inside the JSON file it points to.
+Since it's the same format, you can also add supported database metadata like `description` and options like `filter`, and the `database_id` must match the `db_id` inside the JSON file it points to.
 See [Custom Databases](custom-databases.md) for more details.

 ## One Database per File